ingGGRM/EmbeddedElectronic-Projects/README.md

-# arduinoSketches
+# Embedded Electronic Projects

-This repo keeps track of the main Embedded Projects done using Arduino's ATmega as main controller.
+This repo keeps of the electronic projects that I've done.

+Embedded means using Programmable Microcontroller devices such as ATmega (Stand Alone and Arduino Based), and other.